gjwgit/azlang/README.md

 This [MLHub](https://mlhub.ai) package provides a quick demonstration of the pre-built Language Understanding (LUIS) model provided through Azure's Cognitive Services.
-This service takes a command and parses it to return the intent and entities.
+This service takes a command as text and parses it to return the intent and entities found in the command.

 An Azure subscription is required and a free Azure subscription allowing up to 5,000 transactions per month is available from